Haseebasif7/Multi-PDF-Query-Bot/README.md

 streamlit: For building the web application interface.

-PyPDF2: For extracting text from PDF files.
+pdf plumber: For extracting text from PDF files.

 langchain: For processing and managing conversational models.